How to Cook a Thanksgiving Turkey

 How to Carve a Turkey

 You're almost ready to serve your bird, now you just need to carve.
 We suggest carving in advance rather than at the table, since you can take your time to get it right.
-Let this video by your guide.
+Let this video be your guide.

 Remove the drumsticks and wings to serve whole, and slice or pull the rest of the dark meat.
 Remove the turkey breasts and slice the white meat into ½-inch slices, using a carving knife or chef's knife.
-Fill your platter with a variety of cuts and serve - and bask in the glow of compliments from your guests, you've earned them!
+Fill your platter with a variety of cuts and serve — and bask in the glow of compliments from your guests.
+You've earned them!

 How to Make Turkey Gravy